 - UCAS institution code

-- Are you interested in questions about the nature of reality, knowledge, morality and religion?
+- Explore questions about the nature of reality, knowledge, morality and religion.

-- Would you like to develop your skills related to analytical thinking, reasoned argument and systematic expression of ideas?
+- Develop your skills in analytical thinking, reasoned argument and systematic expression of ideas.

-- Are you looking for a flexible course that equips you for further study or the job market?
+- Join a flexible course that equips you for further study or the job market.

 - Find out more and register for an Open Day